katerinasmyrli/katerinasmyrli.github.io/_projects/phd_thesis.md

 related_publications: true
 ---

+### **Design and control of anthropomorphic and energy-efficient robotic systems with applications in lower-limb prostheses**
+---

 > This thesis investigates the dynamics of bipedal locomotion through the modeling, simulation, and control of passive and active bio-inspired mechanical walkers, with emphasis on applications in robotics and lower-limb prosthetics.

 <div class="row">